-Fees for 2002-2003 have not yet been determined.
-Fees listed below are those in effect for 2001-2002 and are, therefore, subject to change without notice upon approval of the Board of Governors.
+Fees for 2003-2004 have not yet been determined.
+Fees listed below are those in effect for 2002-2003 and are, therefore, subject to change without notice upon approval of the Board of Governors.
 Regulations regarding financial matters are also subject to change.
-Please review the 2002-2003 final timetable which includes a financial insert, for up-to-date information A copy of the timetable can be obtained from the Registrar's Office when available.
-Up to date fee information will also be posted on the web site at www.msvu.ca, when available.
+Updated fee information will also be posted on the web site at www.msvu.ca, when available.